1st International Meeting on Respiratory Pathogens

 This 3rd International Symposium on Neglected Influenza Viruses will retain the format and build on the success of the first two meetings held in Florida (2010) and Dublin (2013).
 This conference will explore the latest surveillance data, vaccination and control strategies, diagnostic techniques, experimental research data and epidemiological and economic impact studies relating to swine, canine and other non-human/non-avian influenza viruses.

 The conference entitled 'Influenza and Other Respiratory Virus Infections: Advances in Clinical Management' took place in Tokyo, Japan, on 4-6 June 2014.
-Some resources from the meeting are currently available to isirv members in the members' area, and others will follow in the near future.
+Resources from the meeting are currently available to isirv members in the members' area.

 Dr Lance Jennings has been appointed as the isirv Chair, taking over from Dr John Watson who stood down at the isirv AGM.
 Full details of the isirv board members, including brief biographies, can be found in the 'about isirv' pages of the website.